ALANVF/Star-lang-specification/syntax/top-level-declarations.md

 type HKT[_, Int]
 ...

+type Stringy {
+	on [Str]
+}
 ```

 Notes:
 - Type argument declarations are not allowed to stand on their own; they must be part of a larger declaration.
+- A type argument may be assigned to an alias for future use.
 - Yes, higher-kinded types are permitted :)

 ### Type alias declaration